shlevanto/text_file_compression/README.md

 This project concerns lossless compression methods for text data.
 I will be comparing two different compression methods on a variety of text files with different properties (ie. actual readable text, generated text content and compression benchmark data).

 ## Languages used
 The project will be done in Java.
 I am open for peer reviewing projects coded with both Java and Python.
-All documentation will be in English but I can peer review projects in Finnish, English and Swedish.
+All documentation will be in English but I will happily peer review projects in Finnish, English and Swedish.

 ## Algorithms used
 I will be implementing the Lempel–Ziv–Storer–Szymanski (LZSS) algorithm and Run Length Encoding (RLE) algorithm enhanced with a Burrows–Wheeler Transform (BTW) algorithm.
 I chose LZSS because it is only a slight optimization of the original Lempel-Ziv algorithm and I would like to get to know the classics in this field.
 As a comparision I chose RLE because it is not very effective as such and I want to see how much BTW can enhance its performance.